 Common-law partner of a Mexican national, or foreign resident

-Other than spouses/partners, specified family connections can also enable you to qualify for residency in Mexico.
+Other than spouses/partners, defined family connections can also enable you to qualify for residency in Mexico.
 This article describes them.

 Your baby born in Mexico

 If your child is born in Mexico, both parents become immediately eligible for legal residency in Mexico.
-You can apply directly at an immigration office in Mexico, you don’t need to go to a consulate abroad.
+You don’t need to go to a consulate abroad for a visa—you can apply directly at an immigration office in Mexico.

 Humanitarian grounds